 Either way, the judge will sign off on the agreement or the order, and it will have the force of law.
 Any issues or problems will be handled under the terms of the agreement or court order.
 If either party wants to change terms, the court needs to approve them before the old terms lose their effect.

 If the parents can agree to custody terms, they can – preferably with the help of their lawyers – create custody agreements.
 This allows parents to make their own custody decisions about how their children will be cared for.
 When parents cannot agree or when one parent tries to keep the other from having custody, then the court will make the decisions.

 Parents can be denied custody in many cases where the court finds that they are a danger to the children.
 The courts always consider the best interests of the children as the number one priority.
 As such, parents often lose custody if they have drug or alcohol abuse problems, if they have been accused of abusing the children or the other parent, or if they have a dangerous criminal record.
 Our attorneys can help you get a sole managing conservatorship if your children’s other parent is too dangerous to be given equal custody rights, and we can help fight against these kinds of accusations if you are looking to keep custody.

 If you live separately from the other parent of your children, you could be entitled to have a court review your case and put child custody orders in place to govern who gets to have conservatorship rights and possession of your shared children.
 For help fighting to get custody of your kids, keep custody, or deny a dangerous parent custody, call our Houston, TX child custody lawyers today.
 We can write agreements, challenge custody claims in court, work to have child custody agreements and orders revised, and more.
-For your free case consultation, call the Texas family law attorneys at The Queenan Law Firm today at (817) 476-1797.
+For your case consultation, call the Arlington family law attorneys at The Queenan Law Firm today at (817) 476-1797.